zackyzr/zackyzr/README.md

 - 👀 I’m interested in Phython and C
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on beginner friendly projects
-- 📫 How to reach me ...
+- 📫 get skammed nub

 zackyzr/zackyzr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.